 Research & Development High-capacity power relays for electronic control and switching circuit

-Thanks to recent advances in the printed circuit board and relay technology, it’s not possible to run high currents and switches directly on the printed circuit board in many applications.
+Thanks to recent advances in the printed circuit board and relay technology, it’s possible to run high currents and switches directly on the printed circuit board in many applications.

 People are paying more and more attention to ecological and sustainable power generation.
 As a result, wind power, solar power, wave power, and other renewable types of energy are all hot topics in 2019.
 The proportion of electric vehicles on Europe's roads is growing at an ever-increasing rate.
 According to ACEA (European Automobile Manufacturers Association) statistics , the number of electric vehicles sold in the second quarter of 2019 rose by 35.6 percent compared to the same period last year.